EnigmaCurry/curlbomb/README.md

 be generated for the current curlbomb session and `--pin` will be turned on implicitly.

-`--pin` Pin the SSL certificate fingerprint into the client curl command.
+`--pin` (requires curl>=7.39.0) Pin the SSL certificate fingerprint into the client curl command.
 This is used to bypass the root CA store of the client machine, and to tell it exactly what the server's SSL certificate looks like.
 This is useful for mitigating man-in-the-middle attacks, as well as when using self-signed certificates.
 This makes the client command quite a bit longer than usual.

 `--survey` Only print the curl (or wget) command.
 Don't redirect to a shell command.
 Useful for testing script retrieval without running